apal96/magnificent-music-search/README.md

 * The Repository can be accessed on Github at https://github.com/apal96/magnificent-music-search

 # eMail
-* The best way to contact the creators of this website is at tnj8510@gmail.com, ADD EMAIL, ADD EMAIL.
+* The best way to contact the creators of this website by email.
+*To contact Troy Johnson, email tnj8510@gmail.com.
+*To contact Sam Lingampalli, email alishapal96@gmail.com.
+*To contact Alisha Pal, email sam.l.full.stack@gmail.com.

 # Frequently Asked Questions
 * There are no frequently asked questions.